 Actual costs method

 You calculate the business proportion of your actual household bills — broadband, electricity, gas, council tax.
-This can be significantly higher than £6/week if you have a large home or high bills, but requires more record-keeping.
+This can be significantly higher than the flat rate if you have a large home or high bills, but requires more record-keeping.

 Travel and mileage